Why you can't afford to ignore delivery management

 75% of respondents say they have judged an organization’s lobby area based on their impression.

 More than 2 in 5 people (44%) say a greeting at the door is the biggest influence when arriving for an interview.

 Your workplace culture is changing

-Despite the need to emphasize an office’s lobby to ensure a good first impression, most offices haven’t invested in updated technological solutions that would go a long way to providing the top-notch experience visitors and employees look for.
+Despite the need to emphasize an office’s lobby to ensure a good first impression, most offices haven’t invested in delivery management software that would go a long way to providing the top-notch experience visitors and employees look for.

 The net: your workplace culture is changing.
 The lines between personal and professional life are increasingly blurred.
 Younger generations—many of whom comprise or will soon account for the majority of your workforce—are flocking to cities and opting for an urban lifestyle, and the amenities that accompany it.

 However, urban dwelling does have downsides.
 For one thing, packages delivered to your home aren't always secure.
 The convenience of online shopping has created a perfect storm for today’s workplace operations.
 Companies have to accommodate a s teadily increasing appetite for employees to have packages delivered to work.
 This is especially true for more urban areas for two primary reasons.